Ferdinand E. Marcos Presidential Center

-The Ferdinand E. Marcos Presidential Center is a museum situated in Batac, Ilocos Norte dedicated to former Philippine president and dictator Ferdinand Marcos which also hosts his cenotaph.
+The Ferdinand E. Marcos Presidential Center is a museum situated in Batac, Ilocos Norte dedicated to 10th Philippine president and dictator Ferdinand Marcos which also hosts his cenotaph.
 The museum shows memorabilia of the late president, from his stint in the armed forces down to his presidency.
 The large cenotaph which contains the glass-encased coffin in which the widely believed embalmed body of Marcos was on public display shortly after his remains were brought in Ilocos Norte from the United States in 1993 until his body was re-interred at the Libingan ng mga Bayani in Taguig on November 18, 2016.
 A wax replica of Marcos remains to be displayed inside the glass coffin.

 History

 Ferdinand E. Marcos' death

 On September 28, 1989, Marcos died of lung, kidney and liver complications in Hawaii, three years after he, his family and allies were exiled in 1986.
 Marcos fled the country in the face of a nonviolent "People Power Revolution", which set the end of his regime.
 The odyssey of his remains began when the government of President Corazon Aquino denied Marcos' return to the Philippines.
 Thus, Marcos' remains was interred in a private, air-conditioned mausoleum at Byodo-In, a Japanese Buddhist temple, on the island of Oahu.